 You can also decide to use ceramic tumbler media for rust removal.

 Due to the robust nature of ceramic media, the job is carried out in a faster way compared to synthetic media.

-Their angle and shape of ceramic media is a primary factor that also dictates the rate of success of your process.
+The angle and shape of ceramic media are a primary factor that also dictates the rate of success of your process.